YWaller/StrategoProject/README.md

 3. Programming some domain knowledge into the AI.
 I've started this with terminal state counts, but if you know a lot about stratego, then I could really use your help in determining which moves are the most useful from a programmatic standpoint, instead of just the neural network.
 I'd like a hybrid system eventually.

+3a.
+The AI right now gets to see your pieces.
+This is cheating per the rules of Stratego :P but honestly I don't really care if it cheats if it plays well.
+I plan to at some point develop a second neural network, or something else, to predict what pieces you have where, so there is a "non cheating" mode.

 4. Cleaning the code up.
 There's a lot of unnecessary stuff in SAI in particular.